nashpoint/nashpoint-smart-contracts/README.md

 Both are `onlyRebalancer` functions that can be called to move capital in and out of ERC4626 positions.

 #### Asynchronous Asset Management (ERC-7540)
-A node has found `onlyRebalancer` functions that relate to each of the stages of depositing and withdrawing from a fully asynchronous 7540 vault:
+A node implements functions that relate to each of the stages of depositing and withdrawing from a fully asynchronous 7540 vault:
 - `investInAsyncVault()`
 - `mintClaimableShares()`
 - `requestAsyncWithdrawal()`
 - `executeAsyncWithdrawal()`

+These asset management functions all use the `onlyRebalancer` modifier.

-The read function `getAsyncAssets()` calculates the asset value of a position in an async vault regardless of what state it is in or if it is in multiple states: e.g. pending, claimable, etc. This is used by `totalAssets()` to calculate the NAV of the Node underlying positions.
+The read function `getAsyncAssets()` calculates the asset value of a position in an async vault regardless of what state it is in or if it is in multiple states: e.g. some withdrawals pending, some deposits claimable etc. This is used by `totalAssets()` to calculate the NAV underlying positions in the node.

 ### Component Management
 The contract allows for adding and managing multiple components (synchronous or asynchronous).
 Components are added in a specific order, which determines their withdrawal priority: synchronous components are handled first, followed by asynchronous ones.